madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 **Conclusion:**
 - **Batch Processing:** Ideal for large-scale analysis and reporting.
 - **Stream Processing:** Essential for immediate data processing and real-time analytics.

+### Scalability Overview

+**Scalability** refers to the ability of a system to handle an increasing workload by adding more resources or upgrading existing resources.
+It is crucial in distributed systems to manage the growing demands of users, data, and processing power.

+---

+**A. Horizontal Scaling (Scaling Out)**
+- **Definition**: Involves adding more machines or nodes to a system to distribute the workload.
+- **Benefits**:
+  - Manages an increased number of requests without overloading individual nodes.
+  - Cost-effective for managing fluctuating workloads.
+  - Enhances high availability.
+- **Examples**:
+  - **Cassandra** and **MongoDB**: Provide easy ways to scale horizontally by adding more machines.

+**B. Vertical Scaling (Scaling Up)**
+- **Definition**: Involves increasing the capacity of individual nodes within a system by upgrading hardware.
+- **Benefits**:
+  - Improves system performance by handling more workloads on a single node.
+- **Limitations**:
+  - Physical limits on the amount of resources that can be added to a single machine.
+  - Potential for single points of failure.
+  - Often involves downtime during upgrades.
+- **Examples**:
+  - **MySQL**: Allows for vertical scaling by switching to bigger machines, though this usually involves downtime.

+---

+**Horizontal vs. Vertical Scaling**

+- **Horizontal Scaling**:
+  - Easier to scale dynamically.
+  - Involves adding more machines to the existing pool.
+  - Examples: Cassandra, MongoDB.

+- **Vertical Scaling**:
+  - Limited by the capacity of a single server.
+  - Scaling beyond the upper limit often involves downtime.
+  - Examples: MySQL.

+---

+### Key Points
+- **Horizontal Scaling** is preferred for distributed systems due to its dynamic scalability and cost-effectiveness.
+- **Vertical Scaling** can improve performance but is limited by physical constraints and potential downtime.

+---

+These distinctions are critical for designing and maintaining scalable systems that can efficiently handle growing demands in various computing environments.

+### Availability Overview

+**Availability** refers to how accessible and reliable a system is for its users.
+High availability is critical in distributed systems to ensure continuous operation, even during failures or increased demand, preventing financial losses and reputational damage.

+---

+**Definition of High Availability**
+- **Measured by Uptime**: The ratio of time a system is operational to the total time it is supposed to be operational.
+- **Achieving High Availability**:
+  - Minimize planned and unplanned downtime.
+  - Eliminate single points of failure.
+  - Implement redundant systems and processes.
+- **Importance in Distributed Systems**:
+  - Ensures system is up and running.
+  - Handles increased load and traffic without compromising performance.

+---

+**Strategies for Achieving High Availability**

+1. **Redundancy and Replication**
+   - **Redundancy**: Duplicate critical components or entire systems.
+   - **Replication**: Create multiple copies of data.
+   - **Example**: Data centers deploying multiple servers to handle workload.

+2. **Load Balancing**
+   - **Function**: Distributes workloads across multiple servers.
+   - **Benefits**:
+     - Optimizes resource utilization.
+     - Prevents bottlenecks.
+     - Enhances high availability by evenly distributing traffic.
+   - **Example**: Web applications distributing incoming requests across servers.

+3. **Distributed Data Storage**
+   - **Function**: Store data across multiple locations or data centers.
+   - **Benefits**:
+     - Reduces risk of data loss or corruption.
+     - Ensures data accessibility even during site outages.
+   - **Example**: Organizations replicating data across geographically diverse locations.

+4. **Consistency Models**
+   - **Strong Consistency**: All replicas have the same data at all times (reduced availability/performance).
+   - **Weak Consistency**: Allows temporary inconsistencies (improved availability/performance).
+   - **Eventual Consistency**: All replicas eventually converge to the same data (balance between consistency, availability, and performance).

+5. **Health Monitoring and Alerts**
+   - **Function**: Proactively identify and address potential issues.
+   - **Benefits**:
+     - Real-time monitoring.
+     - Automated alerts enable timely response and rapid resolution.
+   - **Example**: Continuously monitoring system performance and resource utilization.

+6. **Regular System Maintenance and Updates**
+   - **Function**: Keep systems up to date with latest patches, security enhancements, and bug fixes.
+   - **Benefits**:
+     - Mitigates risk of failures and vulnerabilities.
+     - Ensures high availability.
+   - **Example**: Routine hardware inspections and software updates.

+7. **Geographic Distribution**
+   - **Function**: Deploy system components across multiple locations or data centers.
+   - **Benefits**:
+     - Ensures system accessibility during regional outages.
+     - Maintains service availability regardless of localized incidents or natural disasters.
+   - **Example**: Organizations with a global presence using cloud infrastructure in different geographical areas.

+---

+**Key Points**
+- **Redundancy and Replication** ensure uninterrupted service through duplication.
+- **Load Balancing** distributes traffic to prevent server overloads.
+- **Distributed Data Storage** maintains data accessibility across multiple locations.
+- **Consistency Models** provide trade-offs between data correctness and availability.
+- **Health Monitoring** allows proactive issue resolution.
+- **Regular Maintenance** keeps systems resilient to failures.
+- **Geographic Distribution** safeguards against regional outages.

+---

+These strategies collectively enhance the availability of distributed systems, ensuring they remain operational and reliable under varying conditions and demands.

+### Latency and Performance in Distributed Systems

+Latency and performance are essential for optimizing user experience and managing large data and traffic volumes in distributed systems.

+---

+**A. Data Locality**
+- **Definition**: Organizing and distributing data to minimize transfer between nodes.
+- **Benefits**:
+  - Reduces latency in data retrieval.
+  - Enhances overall system performance.
+- **Techniques**:
+  - **Data Partitioning**: Dividing data into segments stored across different nodes.
+  - **Sharding**: Distributing data across multiple databases.
+  - **Data Replication**: Creating copies of data across various nodes.

+**B. Load Balancing**
+- **Definition**: Distributing network traffic or workload across multiple nodes.
+- **Benefits**:
+  - Optimizes resource utilization.
+  - Minimizes response times.
+  - Prevents system overloads.
+- **Algorithms**:
+  - **Round-Robin**: Distributes requests sequentially.
+  - **Least Connections**: Assigns requests to the node with the fewest active connections.
+  - **Consistent Hashing**: Distributes requests based on data keys, maintaining balance even when nodes are added or removed.

+**C. Caching Strategies**
+- **Definition**: Temporarily storing frequently accessed data to speed up retrieval.
+- **Benefits**:
+  - Reduces latency.
+  - Improves performance.
+- **Types**:
+  - **In-Memory Caching**: Storing data in RAM for quick access.
+  - **Distributed Caching**: Sharing cached data across multiple nodes.
+  - **Content Delivery Networks (CDNs)**: Distributing cached content across geographically dispersed servers for faster delivery to users.

+---

+**Key Points**
+- **Data Locality**: Focus on reducing data transfer between nodes.
+- **Load Balancing**: Evenly distribute workloads to prevent bottlenecks.
+- **Caching**: Implement strategies to quickly retrieve frequently accessed data.

+---

+These strategies collectively enhance the latency and performance of distributed systems, ensuring efficient and responsive operations.